Tag Archives: Tassili N’Ajjer Plateau

 Part of the occasional Sahara A to Z series

-Gallery from our one-week mule trek on the Tassili plateau last January, following our camel walk to Essendilene and back.
-We took the classic route, up the escarpment to Tamrit then over to amazing Sefar and down to Jabbaren.
-The map is on the right.
+Gallery from our one-week, 60-km donkey trek on the Tassili plateau in late 2013, following our camel walk to Essendilene.
+We took the classic route, up the Akba Essaliwen near Djanet onto the escarpment for Tamrit, then over to amazing Sefar and down and out via Jabbaren.
+See map below.

-As we were approaching Jabbaren towards the end of our trek, we heard later that my Spot tracking dropped out for those following it back home.
-At this time Tigantourine oil base near In Amenas was getting attacked by the Algerian army following a raid by an AQIM group led by the notorious Mokhtar Belmokhtar.
-We presumed the Algerians temporarily blocked all satellite signals in the region.
+As we were approaching Jabbaren before the steep descent back to the plain at the end of our trek, I heard later that my Spot tracking dropped out for those following it back home.
+At this time Tigantourine oil base near In Amenas was getting attacked by the Algerian army following a raid by an AQIM group led by the notorious Mokhtar Belmokhtar out of Libya.
+Even though 400km to the south, I presumed the Algerians temporarily blocked all satellite signals across the region.
+Checking in unshaven at Algiers airport a couple of days later, the bloke at the desk grinned and asked ‘you were there?’.
+Turns out it was nothing to smile about.